 - If you are an unrepresented litigant (pro se) please also check out the forms and information available on our “Representing Yourself in Family Court” page.

 - Practice Requirements for the Clearwater General Magistrate

-- Your Hearing Before the St. Petersburg General Magistrate
+- How to Receive a Hearing before the St. Petersburg General Magistrate (for Self-Represented Parties)

 on the Required Parental Assessment and Stabilization Course

 - Parent Education and Family Stabilization Course Providers

 (required by statute in any divorce with children case or any paternity case involving issues of parental responsibility)

 - Child Support

 The Court has ordered that the dependency court case involving you and your children be referred to mediation.
 Mediation is an opportunity for you, the parents, to make some decisions about you and your children instead of the Court.

 Mediation is a process whereby a neutral third person called a mediator acts to encourage the resolution of a dispute between two or more parties.
 It is an informal process with the objective of helping you and the other party reach a mutually acceptable and voluntary agreement.
 The